Latest Gains Network (GNS) News Update

 Deep Dive

-Overview: This update (v10.3) directly ties GNS token utility to platform usage.
-It allows traders to stake GNS or gGNS to receive fixed discounts on their trading fees, which stack with existing volume-based discounts.
+Overview: This feature update allows traders to stake GNS or gGNS tokens to receive significant discounts on their trading fees, creating a stronger link between using the platform and holding its token.

 Conclusion